acemod/ACE3/wiki/development/coding-guidelines.md

 ### 3.2.
 Includes
 Every function includes the `script_component.hpp` file just below the function header.
 Any additional includes or defines must be below this include.

-All scripts written must be below this include and any potential additional incldues or defines.
+All scripts written must be below this include and any potential additional includes or defines.

 #### 3.2.1.
 Reasoning
 This ensures every function starts of in an uniform way and enforces function documentation.